Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation-types.md

 path.AddPoint(new Vector3( 10.0f, 90.0f, 0.0f ));
 ```

 The control points can be added manually using `AddControlPoint`.
-The `Path` class can also auto-generate the control points for you.
+The `Path` class can also auto-generate the control points.

 ```
 path.GenerateControlPoints( 0.25f );